ethereum-optimism/optimism/packages/contracts/README.md

 ## Running Tests

+First get the dependencies:

+`git submodule init` and `git submodule update`

-The full test suite can be executed via `yarn`:
+Then the full test suite can be executed via `yarn`:

 ```shell
 yarn test